 - Chicken Wire Fence: Protect your garden plant flowers, vegetables, fruits from annoying animals like cat, dogs, squirrels, rabbits, rats, deer, hawks, raccoons, skunks, foxes.

-- Product Size: Each Chicken Wire is 16''x 190''/16ft ( 40cm x 5meters), it is large enough to cut off any shape as you need.
+- Upgrade Size: Each Chicken Wire is 16''x 394''/33ft ( 40cm x 10meters), it is large enough to cut off any shape as you need.
 Each hexagonal mesh hole measures about 1 inch, small enough to block poultry from running in and out, even the little chicks.

 - Anti-Rust: Adopting double-layer hot-dip galvanized coating technology, so galvanizing after welding ensures that all welding points are galvanized for maximum rust resistance.